FREQUENTLY ASKED QUESTIONS ABOUT AFFORDABLE HOUSING IN PRINCETON

 Why do we have to have affordable housing in Princeton?

 The NJ Supreme Court “Mt.
 Laurel II” doctrine and the NJ Fair Housing Act requires every municipality in New Jersey to adopt zoning that provides affordable housing opportunities.
 Each municipality must include its fair share of low- and moderate income housing.
 This is to be completed during the “Third Round” obligation period which ends in 2025.
+Click here to learn more about The Mount Laurel Doctrine.

 Who tells us how much affordable housing we have to provide?